Rawls and Republicanism

 Republican Freedom and the Platform Economy

-Forthcoming in Workplace Republicanism, edited by Iñigo González-Ricoy and José Luis Martí
+Forthcoming in Workplace Republicanism, edited by Iñigo González-Ricoy and José Luis Martí.

 Abstract: An important debate has arisen within the republican literature regarding how contemporary economies might be structured so as to enhance rather than detract from freedom.
 Many authors have expressed concern that modern employment relations impose significant domination on workers, and indeed a few have argued that the wage-labor system does so necessarily.
 The structure of work is rapidly changing, however, and there are some indications that the traditional wage-labor system might be giving way to a new ‘platform economy’ in which market participants coordinate with one another directly through decentralized spot contracts in a digital platform.
 This paper will argue that while the rise of the platform economy has the potential to ease concerns about workplace domination, it introduces significant new concerns about the uncontrolled power to constitute digital marketplaces.
 Republicans are better positioned to articulate and address these concerns than are rival political doctrines such as mainstream liberalism.

-Domination, Culture, and Identity in Republican Theory
+Freedom of Choice and Persons in Republican Theory

 A Political Reassessment of Smith’s Theory of Economic Value